 Background to the project:

-Admission Requirements for the Dental Surgery Assistant Certificate:
+Admission Requirements for the Dental Surgery Assistant Diploma:

 The minimum requirements for enrolment are Five (5) Ordinary Level passes, including Mathematics, English language, Science and any other 2 subjects at Grade C or better.
 Strict entry requirements maybe relaxed on account of proven experience.
 An oral interview or Aptitude/written test may be administered in the event of overwhelming responses to press adverts.
 English is the medium of instruction.
 A minimum of 10 months of Work-Integrated Learning at dental clinics, hospitals and/or private dental practices is required.
 Candidates from SADC countries and elsewhere should first prove that a dental facility in their country will be able to offer them attachment/extended integrated learning.
 Candidates must have continuous access to internet services, as the programme is partly digitally/internet supported.

 A police clearance certificate is a requirement for admission into the programme.

 (unless if one is already employed, in which case a recommendation or support from employer may be requested).